adamiturabi/arabic-for-kids/docs/index.md

 ---
+title: "Arabic for Kids"
-title: "An Arabic course for non-native children"
+subtitle: "An Arabic course for non-native children"
 author: "A brother"
 documentclass: book
 geometry: